dominique-mueller/angular-package-builder/README.md

 #### Solution

-The solution to this problem is called **(synthetic default imports)[https://www.typescriptlang.org/docs/handbook/compiler-options.html]**, a technique which does allow TypeScript to make default import from modules that come without a default export.
+The solution to this problem is called **[synthetic default imports](https://www.typescriptlang.org/docs/handbook/compiler-options.html)**, a technique which does allow TypeScript to make default import from modules that come without a default export.

 First, enable *synthetic default import* support in the TypeScript configuration by adding the following line to the